Skip to Content

 • Urology (prostate, bladder, kidneys, male reproductive systems)

-Our Surgical Service delivers quality care to our Veteran patients.
-New and innovative techniques are part of the care provided.
-Preoperative services (pre-surgery, during and post-surgery) a co-located, enhancing the continuity of care.
+Preoperative services (pre-surgery, during and post-surgery) are co-located, enhancing the continuity of care.

 Telehealth